paul-wolf/strgen/README.md

 that is:

-1. Hard to read
+1. Hard to read even at this simplistic level.

-2. Hard to safely change quickly
+2. Hard to safely change quickly.
+Even modest additions to the requirements need unreasonably verbose solutions.

-3. Doesn't use safe encryption standards
+3. Doesn't use safe encryption standards.

-4. Doesn't provide the implied minimal guarantees of character occurance
+4. Doesn't provide the implied minimal guarantees of character occurance.

-5. Hard to track back to requirements ("must be between x and y in length and have characters from sets Q, R and S")
+5. Hard to track back to requirements ("must be between x and y in length and have characters from sets Q, R and S").

-The template uses short forms similar to those of the Python Standard Library regular expressions.
+The template uses short forms similar to those of regular expressions.
 An example template for generating a strong password:

      [\w\p\d]{20}

 will generate something like the following:

      P{:45Ec5$3)2!I68x`{6

+Guarantee at least two "special" characters in a string:

+     [\w\p]{10}&[\p]{2}

 You can also generate useful test data, like fake emails with plenty of variation: